solana-labs/solana/docs/src/staking/README.md

 may vary slightly.
 Not all wallets support stake accounts, see [Supported Wallets](#supported-wallets).

-If you have been transferred control of an existing stake account and wish to use it, you do not need to create a new stake account.

 #### Select a Validator
-After a stake account is created, you will likely want to delegate the account to a validator node.
+After a stake account is created, you will likely want to delegate the SOL to a validator node.
 Below are a few places where you can get information about the validators who are currently participating in running the network.
 The Solana Labs team and the Solana Foundation do not recommend any particular validator.

-On this Solana Forum thread, our validators introduce themselves, along with some description of their history and services:
+The Mainnet Beta validators introduce themselves and their services on this Solana Forum thread:
  - https://forums.solana.com/t/validator-information-thread

 The site solanabeach.io is built and maintained by one of our validators,